a-lurker/a-lurker.github.io/docs/graphing-data.md

 ### Choosing what variables to monitor
 If the on disk archiving has been enabled:

 Then all the variable checkboxes will show what is being retained on disk.
-Note: these checkboxes are read only.
+Note: these checkboxes are READ ONLY.

 To see the variable archiving possibilities refer to the console:  Historian --> Rules page.